El Estrecho de San Ginés: Roads

 The town is connected by the RM-F43 with the nearby town of Llano del Beal (from which it is 600 meters away and from which it is separated by the railway), La Unión and Cartagena; by the same road, in the opposite direction, it communicates with the Mar Menor and with the Rincón de San Ginés.

 Railroad

-Narrow-gauge railroad of the Cartagena-Los Nietos Line operated by Renfe Cercanías AM with a halt.
+Commuter rail of the Cartagena-Los Nietos Line operated by Renfe with a halt.

 Bus

 The road passenger service of the municipality is included within the Movibus brand, an intercity public transport system of the Region of Murcia (Spain), which includes bus services owned by the autonomous region.
 The lines of the concession MUR-004 "Metropolitana Cartagena-Mar Menor" are operated by ALSA (TUCARSA).